If you are a consumer of caffeine, and a panic attack or anxiety sufferer, then you might consider this article an important one.

-I used to drink at least 6-8 cups a day before I was really affected by panic disorder.
+Now, I used to drink at least 6-8 cups a day, before I was really effected by panic disorder.
 At one point, after being diagnosed with panic disorder, I gave up all coffee.
-Eventually after getting better I went back to about 2 cups a day.
+Eventually, once my anxiety improved, I went back to about 2 cups a day.
 Two cups a day are fine for me.
-I find that by having 2 cups in the morning I can then transition to a cup of green tea later in the morning, then a cup of green tea in the afternoon, and one in the earlier evening.
-By filling any gaps between green tea and coffee time with drinking water, I find that I do quite well throughout the day.
-My energy levels are fine.
-There might be the odd day where I might have a little more caffeine through a diet cola or an additional cup of coffee but those days are rare.
+I find that by having 2 cups in the morning, I can then transition to a cup of green tea later in the morning, then a cup of green tea in the afternoon, and one in the early evening (though it may not be good for some folks to have any green tea even early in the evening).

-I certainly don’t recommend that you quit caffeine “cold turkey” but that you gradually reduce your caffeine intake levels, if you are consuming high amounts.
+I certainly don’t recommend that you quit caffeine “cold turkey” but that you gradually reduce your caffeine intake levels, especially if you are consuming high amounts.
 The Mayo Clinic indicates that you might consider reducing your intake of caffeine if you are consuming more than 500 mg of caffeine per day (you can click here for a more detailed listing of caffeine levels than provided in the outline above).
-However, I would suggest that ultimately you have to determine your tolerance levels to caffeine (versus what others might recommend as an acceptable level)
+However, I would suggest that, ultimately, you have to determine your own tolerance levels to caffeine (versus what others might recommend as an acceptable level)

 Withdrawal symptoms have been reported in both humans and animals.
-Such as: headache, irritability, sleeplessness, confusion, nausea, anxiety, restlessness and tremor, palpitations and raised blood pressure
+Such as: headache, irritability, sleeplessness, confusion, nausea, restlessness and tremor, palpitations and raised blood pressure.

 How do you kick the habit or reduce your amounts of coffee?